 The impact you can make by switching your super can be even more powerful than anticipated.
 Future Super has found that in 2019, the impact of 15,000 Future Super members avoiding 62,000t CO2 emissions by investing in impact super funds is the same as:

-Over 35,000 people deciding to holiday locally than a return flight overseas
+Over 35,000 people decided to holiday locally than a return flight overseas

-Nearly 60,000 people deciding to start eating a plant-based diet
+Nearly 60,000 people decided to start eating a plant-based diet

 Taking about 27,500 cars on Australian roads